Updated 2nd June 2020

 The search engine giant’s very own social media forum, Google+ used to be a great digital marketing option for new businesses.
 It provided opportunities to reach out to both businesses to businesses leads as well as individual potential customers.
 This option allowed Google+ the advantage of covering the entire market, thus, making for a more extensive customer base.

 However, Google recently closed down the service.

 Perhaps the social media marketing platform that is most concerned with the visuals of your marketing campaign is Pinterest.
 With a virtual display that exhibits pictures of different services and products, Pinterest allows the user to scroll through until something catches their eye.
 Additionally, the user dynamic of Pinterest is mainly skewed female so that firms with a target market that consists primarily of women can benefit from this.

 Affiliate marketing is an arrangement by which an online retailer pays commission to an external website for traffic or sales generated from its referrals.
 It operates as a type of performance-based marketing scheme in which a business rewards one or more affiliates for each visitor or customer brought by the affiliate team’s marketing efforts.
 Serving as a pay per performance model, it eases firms’ profit and cost workings as it makes for simple calculations.
 In 2020 the affiliate marketing industry is expected to reach $6.8 billion.
 In all, affiliate marketing is the right choice for companies looking to target a global audience with extensive outreach.

 In simple terms, native advertising is paid content that often does not look like an advert at all.
 The content is presented in such a way that it aligns with the publication or website’s established editorial style and tone.
 Also, the content itself should be in keeping with what the audience of that website would usually expect.

-This advertising method is perfect for firms which aim to market through a subliminal approach, one where the potential customer is absorbing information but is not directly aware of it.
+Native advertising is perfect for firms that aim to market through a subliminal approach, one where the potential customer is absorbing information but is not directly aware of it.
 However, with native advertising, it becomes likelier for at least a portion of the audience to miss out on the content being relayed altogether.